zeek/zeek-agent-v2/README.md

 ```

 The output of such SQL queries is what gets sent to Zeek as events.
-More documentation on that forthcoming.
+More documentation on that is forthcoming.

 ## Table Reference